ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-Inside of this argument @$1@, there can also be other nesting method calls again.
+Inside of this argument `$1`, there can also be other nesting method calls again.
 But, the argument of the inside method must have been already checked with
-@value_expr()@, so you don't have to check it again.
+`value_expr()`, so you don't have to check it again.

 Let's think more generally.
-Assume an arbitrary grammar element @A@ exists,
+Assume an arbitrary grammar element `A` exists,
-and assume @value_expr()@ is called against its all composing elements,
+and assume `value_expr()` is called against its all composing elements,
-the necessity to check the element @A@ again would disappear.
+the necessity to check the element `A` again would disappear.

-Then, for example, how is @if@ ?
-Is it possible to be handled as if @value_expr()@
+Then, for example, how is `if` ?
+Is it possible to be handled as if `value_expr()`
 has already called for all elements?
 If I put only the bottom line, it isn't.
-That is because, since @if@ is a statement (which does not use a value),
+That is because, since `if` is a statement (which does not use a value),
 the main body should not have to return a value.
 For example, in the next case: